 - Tamaki Bay Drive will be converted into a cul de sac at the Pakuranga Road end with access via Williams Avenue (at a signalised intersection).

-- Williams Avenue will be widened to allow parking on both sides and two lanes of traffic.
+- Williams Avenue will be widened to allow parking on both sides and 2 lanes of traffic.

 - New signals at Kerswill Place.